nuxeo/nuxeo-drive/tools/osx/README.md

-# Generating a .dmg
+# Generating a DMG

-## Generating the .DS_Store metadata file for the .dmg layout
+## Generating the .DS_Store metadata file for the DMG layout

 The `generate-dmg-ds-store.sh` must be run using an active OSX graphical sessions.
 It uses AppleScript to dimension the window to 600 x 250 pixels, put